-Each of the three cost flow assumptions listed above can be used in either of two systems (or methods) of inventory:
+Each of the cost flow assumptions listed above can be used in either of the following inventory systems:

 Under the periodic inventory system, purchases of merchandise are recorded in one or more Purchases accounts.
 At the end of the year the Purchases account(s) are closed and the Inventory account is adjusted to equal the cost of the merchandise actually on hand at the end of the year.
 Under the periodic system there is no Cost of Goods Sold account to be updated when a sale of merchandise occurs.

 In short, under the periodic inventory system there is no way to tell from the general ledger accounts the amount of inventory or the cost of goods sold.